jgonfsbl/nomad-consul-vault/README.md

 mv consul /usr/local/bin
 ```

+## Consul configuration
-Then, the init script for SystemD needs to be installed.
+Once performed the above steps, then, the init script for SystemD needs to be installed.
 An example follows.
 The file must be placed in the path `/etc/systemd/system/consul.service`:

 ```
 [Unit]